 Recommendations for avoiding UTIs

-- Take Vitamin C and consume as much orange, lemon, pineapple, and blueberry juice as possible.
+- Take vitamin C and consume as much orange, lemon, pineapple, and blueberry juice as possible.

 - Avoid coffee, alcoholic beverages, and green tea, as they can irritate the bladder and increase discomfort.

-As you can see, it is relatively simple to treat UTIs.
-It just requires a bit of willpower and a well-balanced diet abundant in liquids and high in cranberries.
-Cranberries’ marvelous infection-fighting properties have been well-proven scientifically, so they are always worth having on hand, whether fresh or in any sort of juice we can get at the supermarket.
+As you can see, it’s relatively easy to treat UTIs.
+It just takes a bit of willpower and a balanced diet with a lot of liquids cranberries.
+Their amazing infection-fighting properties have been well-proven scientifically, so it’s always worth having them on hand, whether fresh or in a pre-made juice.It might interest you...